 A victim support strategy and protocol should be established at the outset.
 Support will be required in pre-trial, trial and post-trial periods if the case/s proceed to court.
 Minimum periods for contact should be established.
 It is clear from experience in research about complex investigations that many victims and families feel strongly that it is important that they remain in contact with the same staff throughout the investigative process.

-When receiving information or a referral, which may indicate complex and organised abuse, the recipient should immediately refer the matter to the police and a manager in children's social care.
+When receiving information or a referral, which may indicate organised or multiple abuse, the recipient should immediately refer the matter to the Police and a manager in Children's Social Care.

-If there is any suspicion that any managers currently employed by a social care agency are implicated or a member of the police, the matter should be referred to the Chair of Safeguarding Children Board or in their absence, the Vice-Chair and a Senior Officer within the police.
+If there is any suspicion that any managers currently employed by a social care agency are implicated or a member of the police, the matter should be referred to the Chair of local Safeguarding Children Partnership or in their absence, the Vice-Chair and a Senior Officer within the Police.Where there are allegations against individuals working with children, these should be reported to the senior manager identified in the agency's Allegations Against Staff procedure, unless that person is the subject of the allegation in which case it should be reported to a designated alternative.
+The senior manager should ensure that any allegations are reported to the Local Authority Designated Officer.
+See Allegations Against Staff or Volunteers who Work with Children Procedure.

 A Strategy Meeting should be arranged to take place as a matter of urgency to assess the need for future action to be taken and, in particular, whether a criminal investigation should take place.

-The Strategy meeting, chaired by a senior manager of children's social care, must take place within one working day of the receipt of the referral and be formally recorded.
-The Safeguarding Children Board Business manager must be informed and will inform the Independent Chair of the LSCB, if appropriate.
+The Strategy Meeting, chaired by a senior manager of Children's Social Care Services, must take place as soon as possible and no later than five working days of the receipt of the referral and be formally recorded.

 The Strategy discussion/meeting must carefully note:

-A strategic decision will need to be made by senior managers from the involved agencies as to whether the social work input into the enquiries/investigation can be managed in the conventional way or whether a specialist approach is required for example from a dedicated team outside the service.
+A strategic decision will need to be made by senior managers from the involved agencies as to whether the social work input into the enquiries/investigation can be managed in the conventional way or whether a specialist approach is required for example from a dedicated team outside the service e.g. the NSPCC.

 This will usually depend on the number, geographical spread and age range of potential interviewees, as well as whether those implicated are foster carers or employees of any member agency.